Major airlines all offer co-branded credit cards teasing a valuable benefit: Free checked baggage on every flight.

 Basics of Free Baggage

 From American to Delta to United and even Alaska, every major U.S. airline offers a co-branded credit card.
-Further, each of them offers its flyers a free checked bag on every flight.
+And each of them gives these cardholders a free checked bag on every flight.
 It’s a worthwhile perk, and one of the many benefits that come with the travel rewards credit cards out there.
-Seeing as checking a bag costs at least $30 each way, you could save more than $100 on just 2 round trips.
+Seeing as checking a bag costs at least $30 each way, you could save more than $100 on just two round trips.

-For you Delta flyers, all of the airline’s co-branded American Express cards include the free luggage perk.
-That includes the personal and business versions of the Delta SkyMiles Gold card ($95 annual fee), Delta SkyMiles Platinum card ($195) and the Delta SkyMiles Reserve American Express Card.
+For you Delta flyers, all of the airline’s co-branded American Express cards include that free luggage perk.
+That includes the personal and business versions of the Delta SkyMiles Gold American Express Card, Delta SkyMiles Platinum American Express Card, and the Delta SkyMiles Reserve American Express Card.
 Delta and American Express made some major changes to this suite of cards in January, including some modest annual fee increases.
 But the free baggage benefit stays intact.

 Better yet, you can technically apply the free bag waiver to up to eight other passengers under your reservation.
-This raises the big question: Do you have to pay with your Delta American Express card to get your baggage fees waived?
+But do you have to pay with your Delta American Express card to get your baggage fees waived?

 Skip the Card